 Children & Teen Programs

-Your support helps the youngest learners build reading skills and succeed in school and prepares area teens for college and careers.
-Donor support is crucial to building robust collections, ensuring educational programs and providing needed technology and online resources.
+Your support helps the youngest learners build reading skills and succeed in school, prepares area teens for college and careers, and ensures the Library has robust collections, educational programs and technology resources.

 Summer Reading Program